 How Do I Start a Career in Interior Design?

-Many states require that interior designers be licensed.
+Many, but not all states require that interior designers be licensed.
 Once you have six combined years of education and experience in interior design, you can take the licensing exam.
 The examination is administered by the NCIDQ.
 After passing the exam, you'll be a registered, licensed or certified interior designer, depending on the state in which you work.

 Many entry-level interior designers find work in design or architectural firms.
 Some begin their careers as designers in furniture stores, reports the BLS.
 Experienced designers may be promoted to supervisory or management positions.
 Some open their own companies or become interior design teachers.